-After studying this course, you can go on to study British Sign Language Studies Level 2 (SCQF Level 5) which can further lead on to Higher or PDA for those wishing to work towards becoming a BSL Support Worker or Interpreter with further study and training.
+After studying this course, you can go on to study the British Sign Language Level 1 Award which can lead to further study including British Sign Language Studies Level 2 (SCQF Level 5), Higher or PDA, for those wishing to work towards becoming a BSL Support Worker or Interpreter with further study and training.

 Entry requirements (minimum)

 A basic level of communication in British Sign Language roughly equivalent to the SQA BSL: An Introduction.

 For courses starting in August, you can make up to two applications.